-Third, I decide about take anything extra with me.
+Third, I decide to take anything extra with me.
 For example, if it’s going to snow all day I may grab an extra neck warmer to replace mine at lunch.
 One of the things that makes me most uncomfortable is putting on a wet neck warmer after being inside at lunch.
-Another example, if it’s super cold I may grab some hand warmers to tuck into my coat just incase I need them throughout the day.
+Another example is if it’s super cold I may grab some hand warmers to tuck into my coat just in case I need them throughout the day.

 Finding what works best for you will be a little bit of trial and error, but soon you will be able to better decide what to wear each ski day.
 This will make your day on the slopes so much more enjoyable, regardless of the conditions.

-The Smartwool socks are my go to and I planned to get another pair this year.
+The Smartwool socks are my go and I planned to get another pair this year.
 It would be easy to order online, but I wanted to see them in person to ensure they were the same as the pair I have.
-I hadn’t gotten around to buying a pair when I entered an online giveaway and ended up “winning”a pair of Smartwool Women’s PhD Pro Free Ski Socks!
+I hadn’t gotten around to buying a pair when I entered an online giveaway and ended up “winning” a pair of Smartwool Women’s Ph.D.
+Pro-Free Ski Socks!
 I was thrilled!
 Let me tell you, they are fantastic!
 Just like my old pair, but even better.
-The PhD Pro socks are the same thin socks I was looking for, but also have added just a slight bit of padding in the right places; shin, heel and toe.
+The Ph.D.
+Pro socks are the same thin socks I was looking for, but also have added just a slight bit of padding in the right places; shin, heel, and toe.
 These are super comfortable and the only pair I’ve worn since getting them!

-I wear base layer under my ski pants.
-Again, I have a few different pairs with varying thickness.
+I wear a base layer under my ski pants.
+Again, I have a few different pairs with varying thicknesses.

 I have two thin pairs of the 32 Degrees Heat Ladies Baselayer Pant that I picked up at Costco this year and these are my new favorites!
 Soft, comfortable and so reasonably priced.
-They were a sale item in November and nearly sold our in our local Costso by mid-December.
-Fantastic price point of seven bucks!
-They are just what I need for early and late season to have a layer between skin and ski pants.
+They were a sale item in November and nearly sold out in our local Costco by mid-December.
+The fantastic price point of seven bucks!
+They are just what I need for the early and late seasons to have a layer between skin and ski pants.

 I also really like the Terramar base layer pants that I bought last year at a local ski shop.
 These are just a bit thicker and therefore have more coverage, especially if you wear them alone in the lodge!
-I’d say they are a tad bit warmer than the 32 degrees pairs, but I haven’t even worn this pant yet this year.
+I’d say they are a tad bit warmer than the 32 degrees pairs, but I haven’t even worn these pants yet this year.

 Well, I’ve had the same pair of North Face ski pants for years… and years!
 I’m embarrassed to admit this, but I’m pretty sure they are about 14 years old!
 I tried on a few pairs this year because I really should get new and thought I would when I got a new coat.
 However, I didn’t find any that I liked better, so why bother?
 I have to think that the weatherproofing and warmth have been compromised because of age, but I haven’t had any issues so I’ll keep wearing these until I decide that new is better.

-I love my Cuddl Duds Software Stretch Crew Neck Shirts, they are moisture wicking and comfortable.
+I love my Cuddl Duds Software Stretch Crew Neck Shirts, they are moisture-wicking and comfortable.
 They aren’t too thick, but thick enough that they can be worn alone.
 When it comes to base layer shirts, the fit is it for me.
 If they are too tight, they get itchy; too loose and they don’t do their job.
-I worn these for years and will continue to until they fall apart.
+I wore these for years and will continue to until they fall apart.

 Like everything else, you might need to find what works for you through trial and error.
-I’ve tried the turtle necks versions and hated it, but love my mid layer to have the turtle neck.
+I’ve tried the turtle neck versions and hated them, but love my mid-layer to have the turtle neck.
 Go figure!
-I’ve bought a couple of the more expensive shirts years ago thinking I needed a good name brand base layer only to find out the type/fit wasn’t for me.
-As with other layers, you may want to try a cheaper options if you aren’t sure.
-You can always upgrade later as to not waste money upfront.
+I’ve bought a couple of the more expensive shirts years ago thinking I needed a good name-brand base layer only to find out the type/fit wasn’t for me.
+As with other layers, you may want to try a cheaper option if you aren’t sure.
+You can always upgrade later so as to not waste money upfront.

 This is the layer that changes for me most often.
 I have three types of shirts I will wear depending on the temperature.
 The first would be in warmer conditions, I may just wear a t-shirt or just omit the mid-layer altogether.
 The next option is what I wear 90% of the time and that is an old Columbia light sweatshirt.
 I actually have two of these and wear them ALL.
 THE.
 TIME.
 Even when I was teaching, I wore these to school… if you haven’t picked up on this yet – when I find something I like I wear it everywhere and for everything.
 My third choice is a Tek Gear Fleece Lined Sweatshirt that I picked up at Kohls last winter.
 These are a bit warmer and the fleece is nice and comfy on a cold day.
 Again, I wear these at home all the time and they are super cheap.

 I got a new ski coat this year and like my ski pants, my previous coat was over 10 years old!
-I chose the Obermeyer Cosima Down Jacket because it’s made with a stretchy liner and is down lined through the back and front.
-It’s also seam-sealed, has underarm vents, good pockets, a powder skirt and detachable hood.
+I chose the Obermeyer Cosima Down Jacket because it’s made with a stretchy liner and is down-lined through the back and front.
+It’s also seam-sealed and has underarm vents, good pockets, a powder skirt, and a detachable hood.

-My current gloves, the Dakines, fit higher on my wrist and I didn’t realize the extra warmth this can provide.
+My current gloves, the Dakine, fit higher on my wrist and I didn’t realize the extra warmth this can provide.
 Many like to wear liners for the extra warmth, especially since you may find yourself removing your gloves often; adjusting boots, snapping a pic, blowing your nose, eating candy, etc. I do not prefer liners, but always have them with me in case I need them.
-The other feature that is now a must for me are the “leashes” that my Dakines have.
+The other feature that is now a must for me is the “leashes” that my Dakine gloves have.
 These are just convenient so you don’t lose them.
 It’s also nice to be able to hang your gloves in the restroom on the hook.

 The prAna fleece lined hat I’m wearing now was on a summer sale rack that I happened to pick up because it’s a name brand, lined, was only a few dollars and I liked the pattern.
 Simple as that.
 I do always wear a helmet so something basic works best for me.